projectcalico/calico/master/getting-started/openstack/upgrade.md

 ### 1: Upgrade etcd

-This step should be run on every machine in your deployment that runs any Calico code, and also on the machine running the etcd cluster.
+This step should be run on every machine in your deployment that runs any {{site.prodname}} code, and also on the machine running the etcd cluster.

 #### Ubuntu